dsambrano/portfolio/README.md

 Hi, I am Deshawn Sambrano.
 I am a Data Scientist/Applied Scientist with a passion for solving problems with data.
 I received my PhD from Harvard where I studied Economics, Psychology, and Neuroscience.
 My dissertation focused on consumer choices and designing A/B tests to modify their decisions.
+Since 2022, I have been consulting for Activision on their Call of Duty Franchise designing machine learning models, and implementing A/B testing that went out globally to millions of users to modify in game behaviors.
-Here are a few different project that demonstrate my versatility as a Data Scientist, Applied Scientist, and Machine Learning Engineer.
+Here are a few different project that demonstrate my versatility as a Data Scientist, Applied Scientist, and Machine Learning Researcher.

 <!-- ${toc} -->